 Only two baptisms will take place during any one service, so please book early!

-Sunday 11th February 2018 at the Parish Church - FULL
+Sunday 11th August at the Parish Church - full

 Please call the Parish Office on 01892 521447 to request an application form.

 What is Baptism?